sayanarijit/RESTEasyCLI/docs/installation.md

 ## Install it globally

 If you install it globally, anyone can use this tool by invoking `recli` command.
-Installing it globally required special priviledge.
+Installing it globally requires special priviledge.

 ### unix/mac users